gate42qc/Guide-to-QC-and-QI/README.md

 - A. Acín et. al., "The quantum technologies roadmap: a European community view", [New J. Phys.
 20 080201 (2018)](http://iopscience.iop.org/article/10.1088/1367-2630/aad1ea/meta)
 - Focus on Quantum Science and Technology Initiatives Around the World, [Quantum Science and Technology](https://iopscience.iop.org/journal/2058-9565/page/Focus_on_quantum_science_and_technology_initiatives_around_the_world)
 - Boston Consulting Group's (BCG) report [Where Will Quantum Computers Create Value—and When?](https://www.bcg.com/publications/2019/quantum-computers-create-value-when.aspx)
+- Forbes interview with deep tech investor [The Investor View: What Does 2019 Hold For European Quantum Computing Startups?](https://www.forbes.com/sites/gemmamilne/2019/01/14/the-investor-view-what-does-2019-hold-for-european-quantum-computing-startups/#34a031033ec8)

 ### REPRESENTATIVE PLATERS IN THE FIELD <a name="representatives"></a>